-Resolutions Pro is the primary software for instrument control and data acquisition.
+Resolutions Pro (left) is the primary software for instrument control and data acquisition.

-The Agilent Wizard software assists with stage control, sample orientation and experiment planning.
+The Agilent Wizard (right) software assists with stage control, sample orientation and experiment planning.

-You may also find the Wizard helpful for experiment planning.
+You may find the Experiment Planning Wizard helpful.

 These steps should be completed for you by beamline staff, however you should confirm the flap positions and detector cooling before starting your work.
 If you are remote, you can only confirm that the auto-filler is running.